-David Alderdice is excited to be bringing three World Music concerts to the Paradise Theatre for a 2018-19 season and one World Music concert to the Blue Sage Center for the Arts.
+David Alderdice is excited to be bringing four World Music concerts to the Paradise Theatre for a 2018-19 season.
 More information and lineup coming soon.

 Thanks to support from Arts for All and The Learning Council, Mountain Harvest Creative and The Blue Sage, we have been able to bring several great World Music concerts into the local schools: